electrode-io/electrode-native/docs/overview/contributing.md

 If you want to see Standard warnings during development, you might consider configuring your JavaScript editor accordingly.
 Many editors have built-in support for [Standard JS].
 Just check out their documentation regarding [editor plugins].

-You can also run [Standard JS] manually on `Electrode React Native` through `npm standard`.
+You can also run [Standard JS] manually on `Electrode Native` through `npm standard`.

-`Electrode React Native` has a pre-commit hook setup, that will run `standard` for every commit.
+`Electrode Native` has a pre-commit hook setup, that will run `standard` for every commit.
 In case a commit is not meeting some `standard` rules, it won't go through.
 You'll have to fix the issue(s) first before being able to commit your changes.

 ### Type checking

-`Electrode React Native` is using [flow] accross all of its modules.
+`Electrode Native` is using [flow] accross all of its modules.

 [flow] comes with integration support for many JavaScript editors.
 If you want to see [flow] erros from within your editor, please check the list of supported [flow editors] and configure your editor accordingly.

-You can also run [flow] manually on `Electrode React Native` through `npm flow`.
+You can also run [flow] manually on `Electrode Native` through `npm flow`.

-`Electrode React Native` has a pre-commit hook setup, that will run `flow` for every commit.
+`Electrode Native` has a pre-commit hook setup, that will run `flow` for every commit.
 In case a commit contains some `flow` errors, it won't go through.
 You'll have to fix the error(s) first before being able to commit your changes.

 ### Tests